microsoft/ccf-app-samples/GET_STARTED.md

 ### Build Application

-The application building prerequisites [[CCF](#ccf-install), NodeJS and NPM] must be installed, all will be preinstalled if you are using devcontainer environment, otherwise you need to manually install.
+The application building prerequisites [[CCF](#ccf-install), NodeJS and NPM] must be installed,all will be preinstalled if you are using devcontainer environment, otherwise you need to install them manually .

-In the checkout of this repository:
+In the checkout of [ccf-app-samples](https://github.com/microsoft/ccf-app-samples) repository:

 ```bash
 # carried out on the dev-container start up